-Action ID ction ID Issue Actions & guidelines Responsibility Trigger / Catalyst for commencement 3.6 Dangerous Trees on Council owned or managed land Assessments for potentially dangerous trees Council A minimum of yearly or when 30000 or more animals arrive and then depart the area.
-3.7 Buffer (Asset Protection) Maintenance Create buffer around Assets Council With available funds 4.1 Flying-fox rehabilitation Respond to calls of injured or dead Flying-foxes 4.2 Alerts (notification of upcoming events, e.g. management activities, heat stress, etc.) Notification to rehabilitators of any events that will impact on Camp Site or Flying-fox population.
+Action ID on ID Issue Actions & guidelines Responsibility Responsibility Trigger / Catalyst for commencement 3.6 Dangerous Trees on Council owned or managed land Assessments for potentially dangerous trees Council A minimum of yearly or when 30000 or more animals arrive and then depart the area.
+3.7 Buffer (Asset Protection) Maintenance Create buffer around Assets Create buffer around Assets Council W 4.1 Flying-fox rehabilitation Respond to calls of injured or dead Flying-foxes WIRES will coordinate efforts - 1300 094 737.
+Department of Planning and Environment As required 4.2 Alerts (notification of upcoming events, e.g. management activities, heat stress, etc.) Notification to rehabilitators of any events that will impact on Camp Site or Flying- fox population.
 WIRES should be first point of contact and they will coordinate with Department of Planning and Environment and Council.
 As required 5.1 Flying-fox Census Quarterly Flying-fox animal counts to assist with determining likely national population CSIRO DPE Council Quarterly monitoring Monthly monitoring in the Hunter/Central Coast region.
-5.2 Wildlife / Rehabilitation rehabilitators data collection As reported 5.3 Hunter Bird Observers data collection Collection and provision of count information, and other data collected Hunter Bird Observers As reported
+5.2 Wildlife / Rehabilitation rehabilitators data collection Collection and provision of count information, and other data collected when responding to calls WIRES maintain a database of this information 1300 094 737.
+As reported 5.3 Hunter Bird Observers data collection Collection and provision of count information, and other data collected Hunter Bird Observers As reported

-Action ID Issue Actions & guidelines Responsibility Trigger / Catalyst for commencement 5.4 Muswellbrook Shire Council management data related to Flying-foxes, and vegetation that may impact on local or regional CSI Quarterly monitoring as part of CSIRO monitoring plus extra monitoring if numbers increase to more than 30000.
+Action ID Issue Actions & guidelines Responsibility Trigger / Catalyst for commencement 5.4 Muswellbrook Shire Council management data related to Flying-foxes, and vegetation that may impact on local or regional Quarterly monitoring as part of CSIRO monitoring plus extra monitoring if numbers increase to more than 30000.
 6.1 Camp Management Plan review Review currency and suitability of CMP Council Review in 5 years unless Flying- fox numbers increase considerably for more than 12 months